moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

   - Item you are looking to source
   - Any links or pictures for reference
   - Budget
   - In-hand ETA
   - Where swag will be shipped (if swag is to be stored in the warehouse, please include `@krogel` on correspondence)
 - All new swag artwork (inlcuding logo placement) will be reviewed and approved by the Brand team.
   - If the swag item chosen only requires a GitLab logo to be added, Brilliant will provide a proof to the POC and then once approved, proof will be sent to the Brand team for final approval (within the Brilliant portal).
   - If the swag item chosen requires a full design, please follow the instructions [here](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/#swag-program-owners).
 Please include your FMC in the process to handle the financial requirements.

 ### Orders and Shipping Charges

 - Please see the homepage of the [Brilliant store portal](https://app.brilliantmade.com/users/sign_in) for specific ordering instructions and helpful details.
 - General swag items in the store have previously been ordered and paid for in bulk.
 You are not required to pay for these swag items from your individual budgets.
 The cost of the swag items are shown to help indicate the level of swag and how much should be utilized.
 - You are required to provide an Allocadia ID and event name for all Brilliant store orders.
 All charges related to shipping will be associated to your specific campaign and these charges will process through our monthly invoice.
 When you place your orders through the store, you will be provided a shipping estimate during checkout.
 If you are returning items, you can estimate the same return shipping and add that total to your forecast.
   - PLEASE NOTE: Our monthly Brilliant invoice covers all charges for the previous month.
 Due to our prepaid policy, your shipping charges for the previous month will be reconciled in the following month, so please forecast accordingly.
 Example - You ship swag in August for an August event.
 Our August monthly invoice processes in September, so those August shipping charges should be forecasted in September.
 - Item quantities are listed in the portal.
 Please select from the current items in stock for your event.
 If you need a larger quantity of an item over what is available, you intend to utilize the remaining stock for an item, or you are ordering over 500 pieces of an item, please reach out to `@krogel` for reordering.
 - Please be aware that ordering newly designed swag or placing reorders for existing items requires adequate lead time.
-Timeframes vary greatly based on the items selected, design approval, and availability.
+Time frames vary greatly based on the items selected, design approval, and availability.
 General Lead Times: 6-8 weeks to produce a new item and 2-3 weeks to reorder current designs

 ### New Swag ideas